equinor/fusion-bmt/README.md

 string to an existing database.
 If empty we use an InMemory database which is initialized with dummy data.

+To start the backend, the file `launchSettings.json` in `backend/api/Properties` needs to be created.
+A sample file `launchSettings.Template.json` is provided.

 ### GraphQL schema

 When running locally, a playground server for trying out GraphQL queries will be